“See yonder fire! It is the moon

 —— Henry Wadsworth Longfellow*

-On Wednesday, January 31, 2018, there will a full moon with three spectacular features: i) It’s the third in a series of supermoons.
-(First in the series was December 3, 2017, and the most recent was January 2, 2018.)
-A full moon is called a supermoon when it gets closer to Earth in its orbit, causing it to appear larger and brighter than usual (aka as perigee). ii) It’s the second full moon of the calendar month, commonly known as a blue moon.
-Referring to it as a blue moon has nothing to do with its color, rather to the rarity of two full moons occurring in a month, as in the phrase “once in a blue moon”. iii) The super blue moon will pass through Earth’s shadow allowing moon watchers in the right location to view a total lunar eclipse.
-While the Moon is in the Earth’s shadow, it’ll take on a reddish tint, known as a blood moon, as shown in the time lapse video Winter Solstice Lunar Eclipse 2010, shot by William Castleman from Gainesville, Florida on December 21, 2010.
+On Wednesday, January 31, 2018, the full moon had three spectacular features: i) It was the third in a series of supermoons.
+(The first two in the series were December 3, 2017 and January 2, 2018.)
+A full moon is called a supermoon when it gets closer to Earth in its orbit, causing it to appear larger and brighter than usual (aka as perigee). ii) It’s was the second full moon of a calendar month, commonly known as a blue moon.
+Referring to it as a blue moon has nothing to do with its color, rather to the rarity of two full moons occurring in a month, as in the phrase “once in a blue moon”. iii) The super blue moon passed through Earth’s shadow allowing moon watchers in the right location to view a total lunar eclipse.
+While the Moon is in the Earth’s shadow, it takes on a reddish tint, known as a blood moon, as shown above in the time lapse video Winter Solstice Lunar Eclipse 2010, shot by William Castleman from Gainesville, Florida on December 21, 2010.

-All these things happening during the full moon — a supermoon, blue moon, total lunar eclipse, gives us a chance to see something very special, a Super Blue Blood Moon, and the lunar eclipse is the star of the show.
-However, the view is not the same at all locations around the globe, and some moon watchers will not be able to see the entire eclipse because its start time is very near the time of moonrise or moonset.
+All these things happening during the full moon — a supermoon, blue moon, total lunar eclipse, gave the world a chance to see a rare celestial event, a Super Blue Blood Moon, and the lunar eclipse was the star of the show.
+The view, however, was not the same around the globe as location and weather conditions are critical, and the next opportunity to experience the same lunar phenomena is the year 2037.

-Did you miss it?
-The totally stunning Super Blue Blood Moon was captured by Griffith Observatory in Los Angeles, California (a perfect vantage point) during the early morning hours of Wednesday, January 31, 2018.
-You can watch this special total lunar eclipse via a video recording of the event.
-Just click/tap the “Watch Again” button or the posts on the video player below ↓ Part 1 post is a recording of the total lunar eclipse from start to finish.
+If you missed this special event or want to see it all again, a totally stunning Super Blue Blood Moon was captured by Griffith Observatory in Los Angeles, California (a perfect vantage point) during the early morning hours of Wednesday, January 31, 2018, and is available to view.
+Just click/tap the “Watch Again” button or select from the posts on the media player below ↓ Part 1 post is a recording of the total lunar eclipse from start to finish.
 Part 2 post is a recording of the final stage of the total lunar eclipse as the moon leaves Earth’s shadow.

 We’d love to hear from you!
 If you’d like to comment on this post, join the conversation, or share your inspiration, and you have not yet registered as an On2In2™ playmaker, please sign up via the ‘Engage page’.
 Don’t worry, it’s pretty quick and easy.